 • Ethernet based connection to machine PLC

-Yes, the SuperTrak CONVEYANCE™ pallet carrier provides a precision/standard dowel as well as a keyed slot for mounting tooling to the pallet.
+Yes, the SuperTrak GEN3™ shuttle carrier provides a precision/standard dowel as well as a keyed slot for mounting tooling to the shuttle.

-Each track section requires ~300 mA from the control power supply to provide communication, position feedback and electromagnetic coil control.
+Each motor section requires ~300 mA from the control power supply to provide communication, position feedback and electromagnetic coil control.

-The electromagnetic linear motors utilize 28VDC to provide pallet propulsion.
-The electronic providing communication and position feedback require 24VDC.
+The electromagnetic linear motors utilize 28VDC to provide shuttle propulsion.
+The electronics providing communication and position feedback require 24VDC.

 The SuperTrak GEN3™ standard control panels have two variants with input voltages of 400Y230VAC or 208Y120VAC 50Hz or 60Hz.

-SuperTrak CONVEYANCE™ platforms are suitable for various environment including, but not limited to:
+SuperTrak GEN3™ systems are suitable for various environments including, but not limited to:

 • Uncontrolled environments